Step 1. Charge new earphones for 30 minutes before pairing.

 You will see either Melomania Touch L or Melomania Touch R in the DEVICES list, select this.
 If you have manually enabled both earphones for pairing you will see them both in the DEVICES list, this is fine, just select either one of them.

-Once selected you will hear the “Melomania Connected” voice prompt, Melomania Touch L (or R) Connected at the top of the screen and the LED on the selected (primary) earphone will stop flashing blue and white and will flash white only.
+Once selected you will hear the “Melomania Connected” voice prompt.
+Melomania Touch L (or R) Connected will appear at the top of the screen and the LED on the selected (primary) earphone will stop flashing blue and white and will flash white only.

 Step 6.
 Accept pairing request from the secondary earphone.